 The guide below is merely that: a guide.
 Every river rafter, kayaker, canoer, stand up paddle boarder, fisherman, and otherwise should prepare themselves properly for each section of river they choose to navigate.
 Please, understand that this class system has varying degrees of differentiation along each section of river and each individual rapid along with the influence of Mother Nature, which can create unpredictable hazards and sometimes lethal conditions.

-River Classification System
+Colorado River Classification System

 Class I – This is the easiest within the whitewater system.
 The water is mostly flat, slow currents with an occasional wave or two with no severe river features to obstruct the way.
 The risk to swimmers in these waters is minimal and a self-rescue situation is easily manageable.
 This classification is considered a nice float in flatwater.